-Candidates for admission to the Master of Science in Occupational Therapy degree program are required to hold an Associate of Science in Occupational Therapy Assistant Degree from an institution recognized by the USDE with a minimum grade point average of 3.0 on a 4.0 scale.
+Candidates for admission to the Master of Science in Occupational Therapy degree program are required to hold an Associate of Science in Occupational Therapy Assistant Degree from an institution accredited by a USDE-recognized agency.

-Candidates must complete additional prerequisite courses within the bridge program and must earn a minimum grade point average of 3.0 on a 4.0 scale in those prerequisite courses.
-Note: An Associate of Science in Occupational Therapy Assistant degree is expected to contain 83 semester credit hours.
-Candidates who enter with an Associate of Science in Occupational Therapy Assistant degree with less than 84 semester credit hours will be required to complete pre-requisite courses to bring the total to 84 semester credit hours.
+Candidates must achieve a minimum 3.0 GPA (on a 4.0 scale) with no grade less than C for all pre-requisite/co-requisite courses.
+Note: An Associate of Science in Occupational Therapy Assistant degree is expected to contain 83 semester credit hours, candidates who enter with an Associate of Science in Occupational Therapy Assistant degree with less than 83 semester credit hours will be required to complete pre-requisite courses to bring the total to 83 semester credit hours.
 A Bachelor of Science in Occupational Health will be awarded after completion of 120 undergraduate semester credit hours.
-Candidates are required to have a minimum of one (1) year of recent, professional experience working as a licensed occupational therapy assistant and an active unrestricted Professional OTA license.
+Candidates are required to have a minimum of one (1) year of recent professional experience working as a licensed occupational therapy assistant and an active unrestricted Professional OTA license.
 Please note: An interview is not granted to all applicants.
 Applicants are required to have a clear criminal background check and drug screen.